-This demanding, fast-paced course requires commitment.
+This is a demanding, fast-paced course that requires commitment.
 You will be expected to do much of the work on your project outside class, and the more time you can put into it the better the end result will be.
-In addition to your project, you will also be doing homework challenges each week to help you consolidate the technical material.

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs.
 A pen and paper to take notes.

 When I've finished, what course can I do next?